w3c/AB-public/Vision/README.md

 	openly developed with consensus of industry and key stakeholders.

 # Mission of the W3C
-The fundamental purpose of the W3C is to provide an open forum, where diverse voices from around the world and industries come together, incubate, and build consensus for global standards for Web technologies, including organizations of all sizes
+The fundamental purpose of the W3C is to provide an open forum where diverse voices from around the world and from different industries work together to build consensus on global standards for Web technologies.
-(from single-person companies to multi-nationals) and considering public feedback.
+This forum welcomes individuals and organizations of all sizes (from single-person companies to multi-nationals), and takes into active consideration feedback from the general public.

 As the W3C leads the Web forward, our mission is to recognize and embody fundamental values and principles